ffang0224/foodify-app/README.md

 The `ListsPage` component renders a collection of `ListCard` components in two sections: Popular Lists and Your Lists.
 Selection for Popular Lists will be inserted manually, while Your Lists section is determined according to user's username and playlists in the database.

+### IndivRestaurantCard.js

+The `IndivRestaurantCard` component displays detailed information about a specific restaurant.
+It retrieves the restaurantId from the URL and searches for the corresponding restaurant in sampleRestaurantData (temporary).
+It shows the restaurant’s name, cuisine type, location, description, rating, popular dishes, and price range.
+Additionally, it includes an image of the restaurant and a "Make a Reservation" button linking to OpenTable.

+### IndivPlaylist.js

+The `IndivPlaylist` is a component that displays a list of restaurants.
+Each restaurant is displayed as a card with its image, name, cuisine type, price range, and popular dishes.
+The restaurant name is a clickable link that navigates to the individual restaurant's detail page

 ## Setup Instructions

 1. **Clone the Repository**: